anthonymorast/mols-research/README.md

-Combinatorics Library
+Mathematics Library
 ====================

-A combinatorics library written as a C# dynamically linked library (dll) with a focus on Latin squares.
+A set of libraries and classes that contain useful obcjects and methods used in combinatorics and numerical analysis.